“DEEP-IN-DANCE” Waterman Butterfly Sculpture

 Aluminum casted Inuksusk 7 in

 I created this piece for all individuals who recognize their purpose and the individual potential we all inherently have.
-When I was considering what I wanted to celebrate when I was brainstorming for this project (making a trophy) I realized that I wanted to honor life.
+When I was considering what I wanted to celebrate when I was brainstorming for this project (the directive was to make a trophy) I realized that I wanted to honor life.
 Each life has a purpose, and a difficult journey of discovering and fulfilling that purpose.
 The trophy that I created commemorates the act of discovering purpose.
 I have many friends in mind who I believe deserve this award, and recently I’ve felt as if I have found my purpose in becoming an artist.
 More information about this piece can be found here.